COMMERCIAL LITIGATION

 Merger litigation and share valuation

 We have deep experience of merger appraisal litigation under section 238 of the Companies Act of the Cayman Islands.
-Our lawyers have acted for the companies in some of the most important cases in this developing and important area of Cayman Islands law.
+Both Katie Pearson and Mark Burrows have acted for the companies in some of the most important cases in this developing and important area of Cayman Islands law, and Mark Burrows has also acted for dissenting shareholders in appraisal proceedings in both the Cayman Islands and Bermuda.